sakomws/ai-workshop/README.md

 #### Session
 - **Title**: Intro to workshop / Building blocks for hackathons
--
+- **Description**: You’ll learn how to set up a high-performance local environment, use 'aiproxy' for efficient proxy traffic management, and automate dependency updates with PlatformGen.
-* Setting up local environment for speed
+  - Setting up local environment for speed
-* Using aiproxy to handle proxy traffic
+  - Leveraging aiproxy to handle proxy traffic
-* Apply PlatformGen - Autonomous Dependency Manager
+  - Apply PlatformGen - Autonomous Dependency Manager

 ---